BHEEEET/sbpf-asm-101/README.md

 # Assembly 101

-This document provides a collection of commands and techniques for working with Solana BPF (SBF) shared object (`.so`) programs.
+This document provides a collection of commands and techniques for working with Solana BPF (SBPF) shared object (`.so`) programs.
 It covers installation, logging, debugging, disassembly, and basic hex editing.
 The goal is to give a practical reference for analyzing and modifying compiled Solana programs during development and testing.

 ---